Fall Quarter Workshops

 GENRE WRITING (Mount Vernon Campus)

 Join author Mitzi Szereto for this 2-day workshop helping writers find their voice in genre fiction.
 Genre fiction is some of the most popular and bestselling fiction out there today.
 Discover your hidden talents in this exploratory workshop.
 Whether you're interested in crime fiction, mystery/suspense, romance, sci-fi/fantasy or horror, you'll have an opportunity to experiment with your writing and perhaps find an entirely new niche.
+Bring a lunch.

-Writing for Children: Powerful First Pages (Mount Vernon Campus)
+Writing for Children: Put Pizzaz Into Your Story (Mount Vernon Campus)

 CONTINUING NOSEWORK (Mount Vernon Campus)

-In Phase 3: Continuing Nosework teams will work to strengthen their search abilities.
+Multi-level continuing Nosework teams will work to strengthen their search abilities.
 Problem solving skills for the canines will be set up and intertwined with less challenging puzzles to keep the learning fun.
 We will work on the four K9 Nosework elements of containers, exteriors, interiors and vehicles.
-Teams will work with primary reward and the target odors of Birch, Anise and Clove will be used in this class.
-If the team has not worked with Clove, it will be introduced.
+Teams will work with primary reward and the target odors of Birch, Anise and Clove.
 This is a skill building class that is meant to be repeated as the team works towards learning more from their canine, possible competition and having FUN.
 Before first registering for this class, please visit JaegerScentTraining.com or email JaegerScentTraining@hotmail.com.

 Senior Fitness (Mount Vernon Campus)